 After the war, he went to the USA, meeting his future wife, Clara, on the journey.
 Together, they set up a studio in the same building as the New York City Ballet and worked with a steady stream of dancers and athletes for many years, further developing and honing the Pilates method which they called ‘Contrology’, whilst also teaching others to teach it.

 In the 1960s, an English contemporary dancer and teacher called Alan Herdman was invited to New York to train with Carola Trier and Bob Fitzgerald, two instructors who had been trained by Pilates himself.
-Alan is credited with having brought Pilates to British shores, setting up a studio in London with modern versions of the hospital beds called ‘Reformers’ and ‘Cadillacs’ and he is still teaching and training teachers – in fact this is where I go for my own self-review.
+Alan is credited with having brought Pilates to British shores, setting up a studio in London with modern versions of the hospital beds called ‘Reformers’ and he is still teaching and training teachers – in fact this is where I go for my own self-review.

 Of course like many things that start with one person’s ideas, there are now many versions of the Pilates method and whilst they are all based on the original exercise principles that Joseph Pilates taught, they each have their own characteristics and styles.
-For example, Body Control Pilates, started up by Lynne Robinson has some really good watered down versions of nearly every exercise and is a brilliant place to start effective and enjoyable training, with plenty of scope for more challenging work.
+For example, Body Control Pilates, started up by Lynne Robinson has some really good versions of every exercise and is a brilliant place to start effective and enjoyable training, with plenty of scope for more challenging work.

 STOTT Pilates (with which I am certified) originates in Canada from an ex-dancer called Moira Merrithew who trained with one of Pilates’s proteges.
 STOTT Pilates tends to be a more athletic approach in general and is a very balletic technique in its execution.
 The original Pilates exercises are much too difficult for most people (who aren’t dancers or athletes) and it is the clever adaptations that these various ‘descendants’ have made by developing the matwork repertoire that has really made Pilates so accessible to us all.